 Plus, in a heated discussion or argument, it’s much easier to simply hang up on someone when things escalate - and while having proper communication techniques can help you make the face-to-face discussion run more smoothly, problems are not usually solved by ignoring them.

 Want guaranteed results?
 Click here to chat with a relationship coach.
 We have a team of highly trained relationship coaches who get you, get your situation, and help you accomplish what you want.
 They help you through complicated and difficult love situations like deciphering mixed signals, getting over a breakup, or anything else you’re worried about.
 You immediately connect with a coach on text or over the phone in minutes.
 Just click here to start.

 With social media and messaging platforms at the ready 24/7, the access we have to thousands of potential friends, connections, and partners is literally right inside our pocket.
 When a couple doesn’t speak about what’s okay and what’s not on social media accounts, one or both partners might assume “if it’s not forbidden, it’s allowed” - and that can lead to strain on the relationship if one partner sees something triggering on the other person’s page.

-Some experts call it remote infidelity, a new kind of emotional cheating that’s growing in popularity as the line between friendly and flirtatious interactions become blurred.
+Some experts call it remote infidelity, a new kind of emotional cheating that’s growing in popularity as the line between a friendly interaction and sending flirty texts become blurred.
 Make a commitment to being proactive, instead of reactive, and discuss with your partner boundaries you’re both comfortable with.

 Some specialists advise men and women not to share too many of the details about disagreements or disappointments regarding their love lives with friends and family.